stcucufa/epistrophy/doc/manual.md

-and returns the fiber. `target` should be an EventTarget object or a function of two parameters (a fiber instance and scheduler) that returns an EventTarget object, `type` should be a string or a function of two parameters (a fiber isntance and scheduler) that returns a string, and `delegate` an optional object with methods for customizing event handling (see below).
+and returns the fiber. `target` should be an EventTarget object or a function of two parameters (a fiber instance and scheduler) that returns an EventTarget object, `type` should be a string or a function of two parameters (a fiber instance and scheduler) that returns a string, and `delegate` an optional object with methods for customizing event handling.

 `Fiber.async(f, delegate)` adds an `async` instruction to the fiber and returns the fiber. `f` should be an asynchronous function (or a function returning a